Najafgarh drain bird sanctuary: Wetland

 The Najafgarh drain itself acts as an elongated water body or lake.
 It has trees planted on both its embankments and an inspection road running on one embankment.
 During the winter months it attracts vast quantities of migratory birds, and supports local wildlife year-round.
 The wetland ecosystem and wildlife habitat on several kilometres of less polluted Najafgarh drain in rural Delhi before entering the main city, including the former Najafgarh lake or Najafgarh jheel area, is very important habitat to migratory waterbirds as well as local wildlife.
 It has been earmarked to be declared a bird sanctuary for Delhi.
 Sections of the forested embankments of Najafgarh drain are currently classified as the Protected Forests.
 Bird watchers also visit the area now and conduct annual bird-counts.

 Issues

-Bird strikes on the aeroplanes from the nearby Indira Gandhi International Airport have been a concern.
-The airport has undertaken several steps to mitigate the issue of bird strikes, including positioning of 25 zone guns along the runway, deployment of 50 bird chasers, installation of reflective tapes, bursting of crackers, scare crow devices on jeeps, regular grass cutting and pesticide spraying.
-Birds most commonly involved in Bird strikes are Pariah or Black Kite, Red-wattled Lapwing, Cattle Egret, pigeons and crows.
+Bird strikes on aircraft at the nearby Indira Gandhi International Airport have been a concern.
+The airport has undertaken several steps to mitigate the issue of bird strikes, including the positioning of 25 zone guns along the runway, deployment of 50 bird chasers, installation of reflective tapes, bursting of crackers, scarecrow devices on jeeps, regular grass cutting and pesticide spraying.
+Birds most commonly involved in bird strikes are the Pariah or Black Kite, Red-wattled Lapwing, Cattle Egret, pigeons and crows.